Potato011/Personal-website/content/posts/subnautica-knife.md

 {{<youtube BYlOVSRbSb0>}}

 This project is probably the most unrelated to my field of expertiese but was a very fun experience that gave me insight into the logistics of manufacturing and managing various tasks to ensure the product is finished on time.
+The entire project went from idea to finished sales in less than two months so the pacing was very fast.
 As of now, I've made barely enough to cover development cost so while the profits are not as high as I hoped, it's still encouraging.